In the U.S., you can generally split airport lounges into two basic categories: American Express Centurion Lounges, and the rest.

 You’ll find the Las Vegas Centurion lounge in Concourse D across from Gate D1, not far from the main bank of escalators at the center of the terminal.

-One of the best reasons to get the American Express Platinum card is the unrivaled lounge access.
+One of the best reasons to get the Platinum Card from American Express is the unrivaled lounge access.
 It gets you a free Priority Pass Select membership, which will get you and two guests into 1,000-plus Priority Pass lounges across the world.
 You can get into Delta SkyClubs if you’re flying Delta that day.
 And you can also enter Escape Lounges, like one of our favorites at Minneapolis-St. Paul.

 And then there are Centurion lounges, which are the cream of the crop.